skswales/colton-software-fireworkz/README.md

 # colton-software-fireworkz
+** Fireworkz from Colton Software **

-Colton Software's Fireworkz - an integrated word processor and spreadsheet for RISC OS and Windows
+An integrated word processor and spreadsheet for RISC OS and Windows.

 Please see the appropriate ReadMe (for RISC OS or Windows) in the t5/Build directory.